python-pillow/Pillow/docs/installation.rst

 ^^^^^^^^^^^^^^^^

 The Xcode command line tools are required to compile portions of Pillow.
-The tools are installed by runing ``xcode-select --install`` from the command line.
+The tools are installed by running ``xcode-select --install`` from the command line.
 The command line tools are required even if you have the full Xcode package installed.
 It may be necessary to run ``sudo xcodebuild -license`` to accept the license prior to using the